 One of the great strengths of our residency program is the close-knit and supportive atmosphere.
 Our residents enjoy spending time together outside of the hospital, often hosting dinner parties or meeting up for drinks after work.
 There is a wide variety of restaurants and bars within walking distance of the hospital’s main campus.
 The friendships formed during training last beyond residency, as our alumnae who reconnect every year at RSNA can attest.

 This vibrant resident social life is augmented by activities organized by the Radiology Wellness Committee, which focuses on promoting trainee well-being.
 Residents get to take part in Wellness Committee events such apple picking, candlepin bowling and hiking, as well as a workplace visit from the Mass General volunteer dogs.
-Partners HealthCare also ensures the residents feel supported during residency by offering resources such as financial counseling, lactation support and access to mental health resources.
+Mass General Brigham also ensures the residents feel supported during residency by offering resources such as financial counseling, lactation support and access to mental health resources.

 Residents receive a $700 fund that is renewed each academic year, which they can apply toward textbooks or other educational materials.
 Residents also receive annual subscriptions to RadPrimer, RadIQ, StatDx and E-anatomy.